git-eri/smart-lift/README.md

                                };
 ```

+### Known Issues
+- [ ] Sometimes the controller's websocket connection gets lost.
+This needs to be handled and fixed.
+Maybe a issue with the ESP8266Websockets library.
+- [ ] The mobile frontend has to act in a safe way when a controller get's disconnected.
+Currently if a controller gets disconnected, the disconnected lifts disappear and the ui will move to the other controller.
+If a button was held down at this time, the lift which is now shown will then move.
+This needs to be fixed.
+  - Maybe leave the disconnected lifts but grey them out, and show a message so the button press is aborted.
+Then the lifts can be removed after a timeout.
+- [ ] The frontend doesn't sort the lifts by id.
+This needs to be fixed.
+Currently the lifts are sorted by the time the controller connected first.

 ### What needs to get tested?
 - [ ] Checks for invalid calls
 - [ ] Checks for leaks
+- [ ] Checks for invalid input
+- [ ] Checks for race conditions

+### What needs to get done?
+- [ ] Add monitoring (Prometheus, Grafana)
+- [ ] Add unit testing
+- [ ] Use secure websockets (wss)
+- [ ] Add Authorization (Let the controller check the authenticity of the server)